stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 Naming scheme
 +++++++++++++

-The supported Built-ins in the Dynamo 0.3 API are named according to the scheme presented below.
+The supported Built-ins in the Dynamo0.3 API are named according to the scheme presented below.
 Any new Built-in needs to comply with these rules.

 1) Ordering of arguments in Built-ins calls follows